 - Flexible hours available

 I am generally available Tuesday, Wednesday and Thursday and offer day and evening appointments.
 I offer face-to-face, online and telephone counselling (subject to COVID restrictions).

 About me and my therapy practice

 Welcome.
-I'm Jane and I'm passionate about supporting people by developing positive relationships with real, open and honest communication.
+I'm Jane and I'm passionate about supporting people by developing positive relationships with real, open and honest conversations.
 I also believe in making Counselling accessible through affordable fees.